Sompa (film)

-Sompa is a 2012 Tulu comedy film directed by Rajan Lyallpuri and produced by Namratha Hegde Productions, starring Sadashiv Amprapurkar, Arvind Bolar, Ajathashatru and Namratha Hegde.
+Sompa is a 2012 Indian Tulu-language comedy film directed by Rajan Lyallpuri and produced by Namratha Hegde Productions, starring Sadashiv Amprapurkar, Aravind Bolar, Ajathashatru and Namratha Hegde.
 The comedy is set in Mangalore, and marks the first appearance of veteran Indian actor Sadashiv Amrapurkar in a Tulu film.

 The film's working title was Raampa, named after Ramappa Poojary, a hotelier.
 Before the film was released, the title had been changed to Sompa, following objections from the Poojary family.